Click here to book your visit with Dr Andreadis

 The use of Mirena may be contraindicated if you have cancers in breast, uterus, cervix and liver or have uterine abnormalities such as fibroids, pelvic infection or pelvic inflammatory disease, abnormal vaginal bleeding, vaginal inflammation, or a lower genital tract infection.

 Dr Andreadis inserts Mirenas in her office.
-During the procedure, she will first insert speculum into your vagina.
+During the procedure, she will first insert speculum into your vagina, there is the opportunity to self insert speculum.
 The vagina and cervix is cleansed with an antiseptic solution followed by alignment of cervical canal and the uterine cavity using appropriate instruments.
 After this, the depth of your uterine cavity is measured with a tool.
 The IUD is then inserted.
 The strings of the device are then trimmed.

-Mirena insertion is a quite safe procedure, but some women feel giddiness, experience low blood pressure or slow heart rate.
-Mirena prevents unwanted pregnancy but do not offer any protection towards sexually transmitted devices.
+Mirena insertion is a quite safe procedure, but some people feel giddiness, experience low blood pressure or slow heart rate.
+Mirena prevents unwanted pregnancy but do not offer any protection towards sexually transmitted diseases.

 So please talk to Dr Natasha for more information on use of Mirena before choosing the device for contraception.